 We encourage people on the conversion path to become a part of the Temple community, by attending services and other programs.
 Potential converts are also required to volunteer at Temple for at least four hours.
 Prior to going to the Mikveh, we require that the person become a member of Temple; (membership fees can be discussed with our front office).

 Each year, on Shavuot, we host a program called “Ruth’s Roundtable,” and we invite some of our Jews-by-Choice to speak about their journeys to Judaism.
-On Shavuot 2018, we had two speakers.

 Jews by Choice tell their stories